 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Valencia to Barcelona leaves at 09:15 from Valencia Station North.
+The first train from Valencia to Barcelona leaves at 06:05.
 Times and services may vary during weekends and holidays.

-The last train from Valencia to Barcelona leaves at 19:15 from Valencia Station North.
+The last train from Valencia to Barcelona leaves at 19:07.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Valencia to Barcelona cover a distance of around 188 miles (303 km) during the journey.